-- 1. Bricks.
+- Bricks.
 Clay bricks are a common building material used predominantly for wall systems in residential buildings. - 2.
 Pavers.
 Clay pavers are used for paving and landscaping in residential, commercial and industrial applications.

-Bricks are used for a number of reasons:
+Bricks are used for several reasons:

-- load-bearing capacity this makes bricks suitable for load-bearing walls; - aesthetics bricks are available in a large range of colours, tones and textures; - durability bricks perform their function for the duration of the service life of the building; and - bricks require relative little maintenance and cleaning.
+- load-bearing capacity this makes bricks suitable for load bearing walls; - aesthetics bricks are available in a large range of colours, tones and textures; - durability bricks perform their function for the duration of the service life of the building; and - bricks require relatively little maintenance and cleaning.